Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 "At the time, it was said that parents would be opposed to even going to a ski resort in Fukushima Prefecture.
 Because of this, I predicted that demand would fall by more than half.
 This is an extremely difficult situation for someone involved in the tourism industry.
 However, the joy of working in the tourism industry is finding a way to overcome these negative rumours.
 Overcoming the negative rumours caused by the nuclear accident and making tourism in this region sustainable has become my life's work."

-The "revitalization" project for Alts Bandai and Nekoma began in 2014, when visitors gradually began to return to the ski resorts.
-Efforts to connect the two ski resorts also began at this time.
+The "revitalization" project for Alts Bandai and Nekoma ski resorts began in 2014, when skiers gradually started returning to the resorts.
+Efforts to connect the two ski resorts also started at this time.

-Although the distance between the two ski resorts is short, because they are both located within a national park, connecting them required extremely difficult permit and approval applications.
+Although the distance between the two ski resorts is short, connecting them required extremely difficult permit applications because they are located within a national park.

-The Forestry Agency owns the national forest, the Ministry of the Environment is in charge of the national park, and the Ministry of Land, Infrastructure, Transport and Tourism is in charge of lift construction.
-Each of these three government agencies has its own set of standards, and it was necessary to carefully comply with each standard while ensuring that they understood the significance of this project.
-As we cleared each of these requirements one by one, the years passed by in an instant.
+The Forestry Agency owns the national forest, the Ministry of the Environment has jurisdiction over the national park, and the Ministry of Land, Infrastructure, Transport and Tourism is responsible for lift construction.
+Each of the three government agencies has different standards, and it was necessary to carefully comply with each of their standards while ensuring that they understood the significance of the project.
+Several years passed in the blink of an eye as we cleared each of these hurdles one by one.

 A walking route connecting the north and south areas.
 This route will remain even after the lift is installed